patrickjames242/react-extend-components/README.md

 );
 ```

 But you also have the ability to do the same with custom components that you've made yourself.
+The library makes this completely type-safe as well.

 ```tsx
 import { ComponentBuilders } from './ComponentBuilders';